NikolajMeineche/CSS_website/content/temporal-analysis.md

 The only points where harry poters centrallity decreases is the appearence of Snape and Dumbledore.
 Which reflects the moments where Snape and Dumbledore discuss key matters with Harry in which it is of utmost importance that Harry does not known, For example the fact that Snape is actually a good guy and that Dumbledore is dying or that harry is a horcrux.

-## Growing History and Audiance
+## Growing History and Audience

-As reflected in the words clouds of the books the topics of the books change over time.
-In the begning the books are more focused on the school life of Harry and his friends and the wonders of magic.
+As reflected in the words clouds of the books the topics change over time.
+In the begning the books are more focused on the school life of Harry and his friends with the wonders of magic.
 Over time the books become more mature including more adult topics as first love problems and drame between friends.
 The books also become darker and more serious as the fight against Voldemort becomes more serious and the war between the good and evil becomes more serious introucing was and death.
 Consider for instance that in book two where charcters instantly die if they look in to the eyes of the bassilisk lurking in the pipes of the school - they somehow all manage to only opserve it trough reflections meaning that they turn to stone instead of dying.
 In the later books characters are killed in the most brutal ways without hesitation.

 ![](/images/Temporal/Licks.png)